Create New Loan Standard Method

 - Lease – A typical lease is typically renting an automobile to a customer.
 Payments are calculated using the typical lease payment calculation.

-- Calculation Type – This option helps determine how the interest portion of a payment will be calculated.
+Calculation Type – This option helps determine how the interest portion of a payment will be calculated.
 These options are all covered with more depth in Calculation Type.

 - Interest Only – This option will calculate payments equal to the amount of interest that accrues on the loan balance in a single payment period.

 - Rule of 78s – This option will use the rule of 78s interest calculation.